techwork2026/azure-iam-hands-on-lab/labs/03-MFA/day-03-mfa.md

 - Conditional Access is not available in this lab due to licensing limitations
 - Lack of Conditional Access reduces the ability to enforce advanced security policies (location, device compliance, risk-based access)
 - Without MFA, compromised credentials can lead to unauthorized access and potential account takeover

+## Outcome

+Validated MFA configuration options and identified limitations due to licensing restrictions.

+Confirmed that while MFA methods are available, Conditional Access policies cannot be enforced in this environment.